Staff Sergeant Peter B Hill

 25 Sep 1944

-Peter Burke Hill was the son of Henry Hill, and of Elizabeth Hill, of Darlington, Co Durham.
+Peter Burke Hill was the son of Henry Hill and Elizabeth ('Betty') Hill, of Darlington, Co Durham.
+When Peter was just seven years old, his father sadly passed away while playing the violin in a concert.

 He volunteered for The Glider Pilot Regiment, while serving with the Army during World War II, and upon completion of his initial flying training was selected for C Squadron, under the command of Major ‘Dickie’ Dale, which operated Hamilcar gliders.